The 2026 Guide to Implementing a Continuous Feedback System at Scale

 Most managers fail at feedback because they use the 'sandwich method' of hiding a critique between two compliments.
 This confuses the recipient and dilutes the message.

 Train your team to use the SBI framework: Situation, Behavior, and Impact.
-This model focuses on objective facts rather than personality traits, which lowers the brain's threat response.
+This model focuses on objective facts rather than personality traits, which lowers the employee’s threat response.

 Example